 Male pattern baldness is a genetic condition and is the result of changes that take place with male hormones as men age.
 As a normal part of the aging process, men’s bodies begin to convert the hormone testosterone into the hormone dihydrotestosterone (DHT).
 Unfortunately, it is believed that dihydrotestosterone has adverse effects on hair follicles in men who are genetically predisposed to male pattern baldness.

 Everyone will experience male pattern baldness to differing degrees.
 Some men will experience a minor, gradual recession of their natural hairline, and nothing more.
-Many men will develop the signature “M” pattern as their hairline recedes on both sides of their head, above the temples, while others will experience near to total hair loss on the tops of their heads.
+Many men will develop the signature “M” pattern as their hairline recedes on both sides of their head above the temples, while others will experience near or total hair loss on the top of their heads.

 Scalp Micropigmentation for Male Pattern Baldness

 Stress management and a diet rich in protein, iron, vitamin A, vitamin C, zinc, and omega-3 can keep your hair full and healthy for much of your life.

 However, if your hair loss is primarily due to male pattern baldness, there is, unfortunately, no lifestyle change, secret supplement, or exercise regimen that can stop what is essential at its root: aging and genetics.

 How do I know if I have male pattern baldness?